thegooddocsproject/templates/tutorial/tutorial-template.md

 ## Before you begin

-{Use this section to tell users about any steps they need to complete before they start the tutorial.}
+{Use this section to tell users about any prerequisites needed before they start the tutorial, such as:

+* Expected prior knowledge.
+* Software or hardware to obtain.
+* Environments to set up and configure.
+* Access codes to obtain.
+}

-Before you start the tutorial, complete these steps:
+Before you start the tutorial, you should:

 * Prerequisite 1
 * Prerequisite 2